 So, you have found the home of your dreams and you are ready to make the biggest purchase of your life.
 But there’s one challenge you need to overcome in order to turn your dream of home ownership into reality — making a successful offer on the house you have shortlisted.

-To make the process of making an offer simpler and easier for you, I have listed a 5-step process that you can use to make your home-buying endeavor fruitful.
+To make the process of making an offer simpler and easier for you, a first time home buyer, I have listed a 5-step process that you can use to make your home-buying endeavor fruitful.

 Step 1: Do Your Research

 To make an offer that sounds reasonable to the seller, you need to find out two things — the selling price of homes that are comparable to the one you are willing to buy and the history of the property.
 If the seller had moved into this home only a few years ago, you should consider finding out the price at which they purchased it and make your offer accordingly.